VigneshKannaS/detecting_creditcard_fraud/README.md

 # CreditCard-Fraud-Detection-Model

-CreditCard-Fraud-Detection model applies the logistic regression algorithm to predict the likelihood of a credit card transaction being fraudulent based on various features associated with transaction.
+CreditCard-Fraud-Detection model applies the logistic regression algorithm to predict the likelihood of a credit card transaction being fraudulent based on various features associated with transaction.This model will predict, whether the particular transaction is legitimate or fraudulent.
+The Predicted Outcomes will be displayed to the users through webapp developed in the Streamlit framework

 # Dataset